-16.10.1 Declarations
+17.7.1 Declarations

 Syntactically, class and record type declarations are identical, except that they begin with the class and record keywords, respectively.
-Also, a record type can only inherit from other record types.
-Class inheritance is not permitted.
+In contrast to classes, records do not support inheritance.

-16.10.2 Storage Allocation
+17.7.2 Storage Allocation

 For a variable of record type, storage necessary to contain the data fields has a lifetime equivalent to the scope in which it is declared.
 No two record variables share the same data.
 It is not necessary to call new to create a record.